10 facts for buying coffee for the Office

 5. Dark, stale or old coffee beans cause bitter taints.

-Dark roasted coffee beans and any old or stale coffee beans will eventually display oil on the outside of the coffee beans - even on freshly opened packs.
+Dark roasted coffee beans and any old or stale coffee beans will eventually display oil outside the coffee beans - even on freshly opened packs.

 As coffee beans age, the oil migrates from the inner core (or centre) of the bean towards the outside.